istio/istio.io/content/blog/2018/istio-authorization/index.md

 ---
 title: Micro-Segmentation with Istio Authorization
-description: Describe Istio authorization characterics and how it can be used for different use cases.
+description: Describe Istio's authorization feature and how to use it in various use cases.
 publishdate: 2018-07-20
 subtitle:
 attribution: Limin Wang